C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Problem Formulation

 where the set $\domainSOFT$ contains all the vectors $\parvec$ leading to a performance that the decision-maker judges satisfactory.
 An analytic expression of $\domainSOFT$ is therefore not available, only the value $S(x)$ is provided by the decision-maker for any given $x \in \domain$.
-Note that $\domainSOFT$ may not be a subset of $\domainHARD$, for example a sample may lead to satisfactory performance but is not implementable due to physical limitations. \item For any pair $\parvec_1,\parvec_2 \in \domain$, the decision-maker is requested to provide the output of the \emph{preference function}: $\pref:\domain\times\domain\to\{-1,0,1\}$
+Note that $\domainSOFT$ may not be a subset of $\domainHARD$, for example when the preference-based optimization process is carried out in simulation: a sample may lead to satisfactory performance but would not be implementable due to hardware limitations.
+On the other hand, in cases of assessments based on physical experiments, $\domainSOFT$ is necessarily a subset of $\domainHARD$, as no performance would be available for evaluation when the parameters are infeasible. \item For any pair $\parvec_1,\parvec_2 \in \domain$, the decision-maker is requested to provide the output of the \emph{preference function}: $\pref:\domain\times\domain\to\{-1,0,1\}$

 where the preference in~\eqref{eq:pref_fun} is implicitly defined according to the underlying hidden function $f$ to be minimized, namely

 \end{enumerate}